 In many parts of this country, bore water is used for washing, cleaning, and drinking.
 But, drinking bore water directly is not possible as the water is hard and full of contamination.
 In addition, there can be heavy metals like arsenic, lead, and other materials like mud, etc.

 Also, the water can have microorganisms like viruses and bacteria.
 The awful odor of the bore water will also stop you from drinking bore water directly.
-So, if you are drinking bore water, installing the best water purifier in India is the most suitable way to purify borewell water at our homes.
+So, if you are drinking bore water, installing the best water purifier in India is the most suitable way to purify borewell water in our homes.

 Why Should You Not Drink or Consume Borewell Water Directly?